Breaking the Stealth-Potency Trade-off in Clean-Image Backdoors with Generative Trigger Optimization: Abstract

 \section{Abstract}

 Clean-image backdoor attacks, which use only label manipulation in training datasets to compromise deep neural networks, pose a significant threat to security-critical applications.
-A critical flaw in existing methods is that the poison rate required for a successful attack induces a proportional, and thus noticeable, drop in Clean Accuracy (CA), undermining their stealthiness.
+Existing methods often require poison rates that are empirically associated with noticeable drops in Clean Accuracy (CA), undermining their stealthiness.
 This paper presents a new paradigm for clean-image attacks that minimizes this accuracy degradation by optimizing the trigger itself.
 We introduce \textbf{G}enerative \textbf{C}lean-Image \textbf{B}ackdoors (\methodabb{}), a framework that uses a conditional InfoGAN to identify naturally occurring image features that can serve as potent and stealthy triggers.
-By ensuring these triggers are easily separable from benign task-related features, \methodabb{} enables a victim model to learn the backdoor from an extremely small set of poisoned examples, resulting in a CA drop of less than 1\%.
+By learning trigger candidates that are distinguishable from the remaining data while preserving benign task performance empirically, \methodabb{} enables a victim model to learn the backdoor from an extremely small set of poisoned examples, resulting in a CA drop of less than 1\%.
 Our experiments demonstrate \methodabb{}'s remarkable versatility, successfully adapting to six datasets, five architectures, and four tasks, including the first demonstration of clean-image backdoors in regression and segmentation. \methodabb{} also exhibits resilience against most of the existing backdoor defenses.

 \begin{links} \link{Code}{https://github.com/binyxu/GCB} \end{links}